hopfenspace/MateBot/docs/source/config.rst

     GRANT ALL PRIVILEGES ON matedb.* TO matebot_user;
     FLUSH PRIVILEGES;

+If you want to be able to perform unittests as well, you should create a second table and configure it in the ``testing`` section (see below).

 For more information regarding the database, see :ref:`database`.

 Testing Settings
 ~~~~~~~~~~~~~~~~

-This section will be used to update/ overwrite the database section.
+This section will be used to update / overwrite the main database
-So a second database can be used in tests without influencing the actual
+settings.
+This allows the use of a second database in tests
-one.
+without influencing the actual data in the first one.

 Development Settings
 ~~~~~~~~~~~~~~~~~~~~